sharmilaharsha/4L5FKAN-resilient-to-GAN/README.md

 ## Acknowledgments
 This work is submitted to Applied Soft Computing.

-Thanks to all contributors and the research community for their support.
+Thanks to all contributors and the research community for the support.

 ## Contact
 For questions or collaboration inquiries, please contact the repository maintainer sharmila@sit.ac.in.